 Matthew has been involved with Frontlines for almost 20 years, first as a participant, then as a volunteer and, for the past five years, as a member of the Partnership Team.
 Matthew, who is a chef by profession, will be the first to say that Frontlines has had a remarkable influence on his life and is responsible, in many ways, for the person he is today.
 He has wonderful stories to tell about his years at Frontlines and is a success story of what the centre is doing in Weston.

 Chris worked in the nonprofit sector for over ten years as a manager and chief financial officer before joining the Ontario Public Service.
 He joined the Frontlines Board in 2014 with a long history of community involvement, particularly with youth.
-Chris has worked and travelled through many parts of the world, but has now settled in Toronto where he enjoys competing in several athletic endeavors.
+Chris has worked and traveled through many parts of the world, but has now settled in Toronto where he enjoys competing in several athletic endeavors.

 Susanne was born and raised in Toronto and lived in various parts of the city – in Etobicoke, Parkdale, South Riverdale and now in Weston with her beautiful family.
 She attended the University of Toronto and Osgoode Hall Law School.
 She became a lawyer in 1986 and practiced criminal law for over 20 years.
 She is currently the Manager of Legal Services in Legal Aid Ontario’s Toronto North District.